2009 Seattle Seahawks season: Week 11: at Minnesota Vikings

 Hoping to rebound from their loss to the Cardinals, the Seahawks flew to the Hubert H. Humphrey Metrodome for an Inter conference duel with the Minnesota Vikings.

-Seattle trailed early in the second quarter when QB Brett Favre completed three touchdown passes: One to WR Percy Harvin for 23 yards, TE Visanthe Shiancoe for 8 yards and then to WR Bernard Berrian for 3 yards.
-Then in the third quarter the margin increased as Favre hooked up with WR Sidney Rice on a 7-yard touchdown pass.
+Seattle trailed early in the second quarter when quarterback Brett Favre completed three touchdown passes: one to wide receiver Percy Harvin for 23 yards, tight end Visanthe Shiancoe for 8 yards and then to wide receiver Bernard Berrian for 3 yards.
+Then in the third quarter the margin increased as Favre hooked up with wide receiver Sidney Rice on a 7-yard touchdown pass.
 Then Seattle's kicker Olindo Mare got a 40-yard field goal to avoid a shutout loss.
-In the fourth quarter the margin increased even further as QB Tarvaris Jackson made a 34-yard touchdown pass to WR Sidney Rice, then Seattle has their first touchdown of this game when RB Justin Forsett made a 1-yard run (With a failed 2-point conversion attempt).
+In the fourth quarter the margin increased even further as quarterback Tarvaris Jackson made a 34-yard touchdown pass to wide receiver Sidney Rice, then Seattle had their first touchdown of this game when running back Justin Forsett made a 1-yard run (with a failed 2-point conversion attempt).

 With the loss, Seattle fell to 3–7.